microsoft/microsoft-ui-xaml/docs/preview_conversion_analyzer.md

     ![Visual Studio Lightbulb Suggestion](./images/newPackage.png#thumb)

-2. Uninstall Microsoft.UI.Xaml from your solution.
+2. If installed, uninstall the Microsoft.UI.Xaml NuGet package from your solution.
 Additional conflicting packages such as `Microsoft.Xaml.Behaviors.*` may also need to be removed.

     ![Visual Studio Lightbulb Suggestion](./images/uninstallOldPackage.png#thumb)